About New Jersey Infertility Treatment

 New Jersey mandate for infertility coverage

-A select few states in the U.S. have laws requiring health insurance companies to provide coverage for infertility treatment, and New Jersey is one of them.
+Currently only 16 states in the U.S. – including New Jersey – have laws requiring health insurance companies to provide coverage for infertility treatment.
 The insurance mandate states that any insurance provider who provides pregnancy-related benefits must also cover infertility treatment and IVF costs.
 The law also requires health plans contracting to cover state employees and teachers to include the same infertility coverage.

 If you meet the following criteria and definition of infertility, you may be able to receive health insurance coverage for infertility treatment in the state of New Jersey:

 - A male who is unable to impregnate a female

 - A female with a male partner and under 35 years of age who is unable to conceive after 12 months of unprotected sexual intercourse.